Donald B. Verrilli Jr.

 Donald Beaton Verrilli Jr. (born June 29, 1957) is an American lawyer who served as the solicitor general of the United States from 2011 to 2016.
 President Barack Obama nominated Verrilli to the post on January 26, 2011.
 On June 6, the United States Senate confirmed Verrilli in a 72–16 vote, and he was sworn in on June 9.
 Verrilli previously served in the Obama administration as the associate deputy attorney general and as Deputy Counsel to the President.

-He is currently a partner in the Washington, D.C. office of Munger, Tolles & Olson and a lecturer at Columbia University Law School, his alma mater.
+He is currently a partner in the Washington, D.C. office of Munger, Tolles & Olson and a lecturer at Columbia Law School, his alma mater.

 Early life and education

 Verrilli was born in New Rochelle, New York, in 1957 to Donald and Rose Marie Verrilli.
 He graduated from Wilton High School in Wilton, Connecticut, in 1975.

 Verrilli graduated cum laude from Yale University in 1979 with a Bachelor of Arts in history and graduated with honors from Columbia Law School in 1983 with a Juris Doctor, where he was editor-in-chief of the Columbia Law Review, a James Kent Scholar, and a Harlan Fiske Stone Scholar.